 How can I best choose an undergraduate degree?

-This is the second of three lessons about Bachelor’s Degrees.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the second of three chapters about Bachelor’s Degrees.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Discuss the difficulties of choosing bachelor’s degrees